seh-GAH-toh/Pumpkin-Website/CONTRIBUTING.md

   Ensure your code adheres to our project structure and style guidelines.
   Write clear and concise commit messages that describe your changes.

-### Docs
-The Documentation of Pumpkin can be found at https://snowiiii.github.io/Pumpkin/

 ### Additional Information

 We encourage you to comment on existing issues and pull requests to share your thoughts and provide feedback.